Dope-Programmer/Golf-Race/README.md

     }
 </details>

-## 6.Random Object Spawning: Adding Variety.
+## 6. Random Object Spawning: Adding Variety.

 This method instantiates a random object from the environmentObjects array.
 It uses Random.Range to select a random index and creates the object at the given position with a default rotation.